xerxesb/zmq-cpp-py/README.md

 Prerequisites:
 * Assuming you're on Ubuntu 18.04 (LTS):
 * Assuming you have a working c++, CMake set up
-* Assuing you have decent Pythons.
+* Assuming you have decent Pythons.

 Install deps: